dotnet/EntityFramework.Docs/docs/getting-started/x-plat/guide.rst

 .. code-block:: console

-    System.InvalidOperationException: A type named 'StartupProduction' or 'Startup' could not be found in assembly 'ConsoleApp'.
+    System.InvalidOperationException: A type named 'StartupDevelopment' or 'Startup' could not be found in assembly 'ConsoleApp'.

 To get around this, add the following into your project.

 .. literalinclude:: x-plat/sample/src/ConsoleApp/Program.cs
     :linenos:
     :language: c#
-    :lines: 25-30
+    :lines: 25-29